ciyengar3/swish/README.md

 # swish

-This houses our react native app for Swish, a tool for finding basketball players all across the world.
+This houses our React Native app for Swish, a tool for finding basketball players all across the world.